 After a long day of hiking or mountain biking in the Rockies, there’s nothing like a nice, relaxing massage, especially when you add Colorado cannabis to the equation.
-And, we know what you're thinking: Smoke weed, then get a massage.
+And, we know what you might be thinking: Smoke weed, then get a massage.
 But there’s another way.
 Across the Mile High City, massage therapists are lining up to rub you down with weed-infused lotions and creams.

 No, you won’t get high, but your body—and your mind—will thank you for the gentle melty feeling that some therapists say can last hours after the massage.
 The folks at Apothecanna, a Denver-based maker of cannabis-infused body oils and creams, claim that cannabis can relieve pain and reduce inflammation when it’s applied to the skin.